Welcome to Part 4 of our Web Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation Blueprint: Automated Content Syndication Phase – Summary
+WordPress Traffic Automation System: Automated Content Syndication Stage – Summary

-Once you have your website or blog and plugins fully set up and expertly configured, all you then need to do is add content consistently to attract more traffic organically.
+Once your site and plugins have been fully set up and configured, all you have to do then is post web content regularly to automatically begin attracting web traffic.

-We have created an entire email training series aimed at helping you never run out of great content for posting to your website or blog:
+We have created a complete email email-based training course designed to help you never run out of great content ideas for your site:

-Once you have configured your WordPress site, the next step is to optimize as much of the process as you can.
-This step is explained in the next section of our WordPress Traffic Automation Blueprint series.
+Once you have expertly configured your WordPress site, the next step is to optimize the process.
+This step is explained in the next article in the series.